POsten040/Pierre.Solution/README.md

 * Or clone the repository with `git clone `

 AppSettings
 * This project requires an AppSettings file.
-Create your `appsettings.json` file in the main `Library` directory.
+Create your `appsettings.json` file in the main project directory (Pierre.Solution/`Pierre`).
 * Format your `appsettings.json` file as follows including your unique password that was created at MySqlWorkbench installation:
 ```
 {